-Covered Service-when rendered by a Provider, a service, supply, or procedure specified in this Plan for which Benefits will be provided to a Participant.
+Covered Service-when rendered by a Provider, a service, supply, or procedure specified in this Plan for which benefits will be provided to a Participant.

-Custodial Care-care designed principally to assist an individual in engaging in the activities of daily living, or services which constitute personal care, such as help in walking and getting in and out of bed; assistance in bathing, dressing, eating, and using the toilet; preparation of special diets; and supervision of medication, which can usually be self-administered and which does not entail or require the continuing attention of trained medical or other paramedical personnel.
+Custodial Care-care designated principally to assist a Participant in engaging in the activities of daily living; or services which constitute personal care, such as help in walking and getting in and out of bed, assistance in eating, dressing, bathing, and using the toilet; preparation of special diets; and supervision of medication, which can usually be self-administered and does not require the continuing attention of trained medical or paramedical personnel.
 Custodial Care is normally, but not necessarily, provided in a nursing home, convalescent home, rest home, or similar institution.

-Deductible-the amount a Participant is responsible to pay Out-of-Pocket per Benefit Period before BCI, on behalf of the Trust, begins to pay Benefits for most Covered Services.
+Deductible-the amount a Participant is responsible to pay Out-of-Pocket before BCI, on behalf of the Trust, begins to pay benefits for most Covered Services.
 The amount credited to the Deductible is based on the Maximum Allowance or the actual charge, whichever is less.

-Dentist-an individual licensed to practice Dentistry in the state in which services are rendered.
+Dentist-an individual licensed to practice Dentistry.

-Dentistry or Dental Treatment-the treatment of teeth and supporting structures, including, but not limited to, replacement of teeth.
+Dentistry Or Dental Treatment-the treatment of teeth and supporting structures, including but not limited to, the replacement of teeth.